 New Horizons approaches Pluto Nine years after it left Earth, NASA’s New Horizons space probe became, on Tuesday 14th July 2015, the first spacecraft to reach Pluto.
 In August 2006, soon after the probe's launched, Pluto's status as a planet had been downgraded to that of "dwarf planet", the largest object in the Kuiper Belt, a region of the outer Solar System where millions of tiny icy worlds orbit.
 Coming within 12,500 kilometres (7800 miles) of Pluto, New Horizons took detailed images of the icy world as it zoomed past at 14 kilometres per second (30,000 mph).
 Because Pluto is so distant, radio signals from the space probe took more than four hours to reach mission controllers on Earth.
 The first signals arrived on the morning of Wednesday 15th July 2015.
-Having completed its flyby of Pluto, New Horizons' course was then set by mission controllers for a flyby of another Kuiper Belt object, Ultima Thule, which took place on 1st January 2019.
+Having completed its flyby of Pluto, New Horizons' course was then set by mission controllers for a flyby of another Kuiper Belt object, Arrokoth, which took place on 1st January 2019.

 Journey to Pluto